-For information on part size and other considerations for injection molding, please see our design guidelines.
+For information on part size and other considerations for injection moulding, please see our design guidelines.

-Why should I buy a molded part rather than a 3D-printed part?
+Why should I buy a moulded part rather than a 3D-printed part?

-Molded parts from Protolabs will have the true properties of the material you select.
-With the true material properties and improved surface finishes, injection-molded parts are suitable for functional testing and end-use production.
+Moulded parts from Protolabs will have the true properties of the material you select.
+With the true material properties and improved surface finishes, injection-moulded parts are suitable for functional testing and end-use production.